bfallc/artboard/README.md

 ## Stretch Goals
 1. add -topic
 2. Automatically generate and save thumbnail version of full-size uploaded image
-3. Dynamically generate individual page for each entry on click.
+3. ~~Dynamically generate individual page for each entry on click.~~
+4. Convert all JS to JSFuck...for security reasons...?
+To imbue a sense of dial-up in a culture of immediacy.
+5. Break up javascript files into smaller script files (more modular...but not using JS Modules)